mdwelker10/discord-bot-aigis/README.md

 A multi-purpose Discord bot I made for fun because I like programming and I like Persona.
 She just does a bunch of silly things I thought would be neat to implement and perhaps useful too.
 And yes, Aigis will address you with the "-san" honorific.
 <br>
 <br>
 You can join [the "official" Aigis Discord support server](https://discord.gg/CQyQYXBtca) for questions or feature requests.
-If you want to hang out and have more casual chats you can also join [another discord server](https://discord.com/invite/hpyeSZ4XCU) I am more active in.
+If you want to hang out and have more casual chats you can join [a different discord server](https://discord.com/invite/hpyeSZ4XCU) I am more active in.
 That is where I use Aigis' functionality.
 <br>
 <br>
 Aigis is a [shape](https://wiki.shapes.inc/), and thus has AI functionality.
 To get more information about shapes, join the [Shapes.inc Discord server](https://discord.gg/shapes).
 To get more information about Aigis' specific AI configurations, check out the documentation for it [here](https://github.com/mdwelker10/discord-bot-aigis/blob/main/README-AI.md).